 VPNs work through a variety of VPN protocols.
 VPN protocols determine how a VPN routes and manages the data going through it.
 You’ll enjoy different speeds and different levels of security depending on what VPN protocol and VPN provider you happen to be using.
 While some focus on speed over security (or vice versa), it’s generally a good idea to find one that can do both well.

-In this article, we’re going to discuss the best VPNs to use with Tor.
-We’re also going to introduce you to how Tor and VPNs can be utilized together to safeguard your privacy without too much compromise on performance.
+So, let’s discuss the best VPNs to use with Tor; we’ll also going to introduce you to how Tor and VPNs can be utilized together to safeguard your privacy without too much compromise on performance.

 Understanding Protocols: OpenVPN and L2TP/IPSec